merrvve/doktornobet/README.md

 # Application for preparing duty lists for doctors

 ## Features:
-- 24 hour shifts
+- Prepares a list for 24-hour shifts for a month
-- Preparing a list for 1 month
+- Can assign more than one doctor per day
-- Assigning more than one doctor per day
+- Can assign more than one type of doctor per day
-- Assigning more than one type of doctor per day
+- Considers weekends and other holidays and calculates them separately
-- Considering the days when the doctors are not available
+- Considers the days when the doctors are not available
-- Random selection of doctors on days when no one is available
+- Selects a doctor randomly if no one is available for a particular day

 Features to be Added:
 - Visual editing of the duty list and exporting it to Excel